LGBTQ rights in Goa: Discrimination protections

 There are currently no state-level anti-discrimination laws protecting sexual orientation or gender identity in Goa.
 Federal law under the Transgender Persons Act prohibits discrimination based on gender identity, but not sexual orientation.

+Demographics

+According to the Humsaath Trust Goa in 2013, there are more than 10,000 people belonging to the LGBT community in Goa, with around 4,500 registered with the Trust.
+According to the 2011 census, there are 398 transgender people in Goa.
+However, as of 2024, only 12 transgender people were registered in the electoral rolls with the first set of transgender people registered to the electoral roll in 2022.

 Societal attitudes

 According to a 2018 study by the Goa Livelihoods Forum, 63% of LGBTQ individuals reported workplace verbal abuse, and 87% of transgender respondents dropped out of school due to harassment.

-However, Goa is perceived as more tolerant than many other Indian states, especially in tourist areas, with many LGBTQ individuals reporting neutral to positive experiences.
-There has also been an increase in the number of gay marriages performed in the State.
+However, Goa is perceived as more tolerant than many other Indian states, especially in tourist areas, with many LGBTQ individuals reporting neutral to positive experiences compared to other states of India.
+There has also been an increase in the number of gay marriages performed in the State, although these ceremonies have no legal validity.